Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 Maret 2025 10.40.30 UTC
+- WIB: Minggu, 30 Maret 2025 11.30.56 UTC
-- WITA: Minggu, 30 Maret 2025 11.40.30 UTC
+- WITA: Minggu, 30 Maret 2025 12.30.56 UTC
-- WIT: Minggu, 30 Maret 2025 12.40.30 UTC
+- WIT: Minggu, 30 Maret 2025 13.30.56 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational